FallynB/buildpacexcyberclub/README.md

-# Understanding HTTP Security: A Practical Guide
+# Exploiting HTTP: A Practical Guide

 ## Introduction to Port 80 Vulnerabilities